 Live Video Streaming Stats for Marketing

-39. Webinar is the most effective video channel statistically speaking.
-Nine out of 10 marketers who hosted a webinar said that it was effective, making it the video marketing channel that received the biggest praises (Wyzowl).
+41. Webinar is the most effective video channel, statistically speaking.
+Nine out of 10 marketers who hosted a webinar said that it was effective, making it the video marketing channel that received the biggest praise.

-40. Only 14% of marketers feel that live video is their most important video format.
-Native video is by far the most popular (Social Media Examiner).
+42. Only 14% of marketers feel that live video is their most important video format.
+Native video is by far the most popular.

-41. Most marketers plan on using Instagram video more in the future, followed by YouTube video and Facebook Video.
-Instagram and YouTube were also the video platforms that marketers want to learn more about (Social Media Examiner).
+43. Most marketers plan on using Instagram videos more in the future, followed by YouTube videos and Facebook videos.
+Instagram and YouTube were also the video platforms that marketers want to learn more about.

-42. Unlike B2C marketers, the majority of B2B marketers want to find out more about LinkedIn video (Social Media Examiner).
+44. Unlike B2C marketers, the majority of B2B marketers want to find out more about LinkedIn videos.

 Live Streaming Platforms Stats

-46. Twitch has the most unique streaming channels.
-As of Q2 2022, it had nearly 10 million unique channels.
-To put this massive accomplishment into perspective, YouTube Gaming has 431,000, while Facebook Gaming has only 238,000 (Statista).
+49. Twitch has the most unique streaming channels.
+As of Q3 2022, it had nearly 10 million unique channels.
+To put this massive accomplishment into perspective, YouTube Gaming has 443,000, while Facebook Gaming has only 238,000 (Statista).

-48. More than 40% of US live stream viewers aged 18 to 34 used Instagram for live stream video (Statista).
+51. 37% of US live stream viewers aged 18 to 34 used YouTube Live to watch live stream video content (Statista).

-51. Not only are people watching less live streaming via YouTube, but gamers are also streaming less.
-Since the end of 2021, the number of hours streamed on YouTube Gaming Live have declined steadily to reach just over 8 million hours in Q2 2022.
+54. Not only are people watching less live streaming via YouTube, but gamers are also streaming less.
+Since the end of 2021, the number of hours streamed on YouTube Gaming Live has declined steadily to reach just over 8 million hours in Q3 2022.
 For the same period in 2020, it was a whopping 17.9 million hours (Statista).

-54. Netflix is the most downloaded video streaming mobile app.
+57. Netflix is the most downloaded video streaming mobile app.
 In July 2022, it had about 18 million downloads (Statista).
-Disney+ was in second spot with just over 15 million downloads.
+Disney+ was in second place with just over 15 million downloads.

 Live Streaming Monetization Stats

-59. Younger streamers are having an easier time making money from live streaming.
-About 60% of live streamers aged between 18 and 34 have revealed that they generated money via live streams, compared to over 90% of older streamers (55+ years old) who weren’t able to monetize their live content.
+63. Younger streamers are having an easier time making money from live streaming.
+About five in 10 live streamers aged between 18 and 34 have revealed that they generated money via live streams, compared to over 90% of older streamers (55+ years old) who weren’t able to monetize their live content.
 Meanwhile, in general, 54% of live streamers weren’t able to generate revenue (Statista).

-60. Nearly a third of internet users aged 16 to 64 pay for movie or TV streaming services each month, making it the most common digital content purchase.
-Music streaming services were in second spot with about a quarter listing it as a monthly expense (Digital 2022 Global Overview Report).
+64. Nearly a third of internet users aged 16 to 64 pay for movie or TV streaming services each month, making it the most common digital content purchase.
+Music streaming services were in second spot with about a quarter listing it as a monthly expense.

 Live Shopping Stats